 • All inclusive cruise as specified, including land and sea excursions, activities and lectures.

-• Complimentary parka, water bottle and backpack on cruise.
+• Complimentary excursion rucksack and water bottle on cruise.

 • Accommodation as specified.

 • Cruise staff tips and gratuities.

 Not included in the journey price

 • Tips and gratuities on the mainland and mainland excursions.

 • Airport taxes, when not included in the ticket.